quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/job-stores.md

  You should also strongly consider setting useProperties to true to restrict key-values to be strings.
  :::

- // "json" is alias for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"
+ // "newtonsoft" and "json" are aliases for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"
- quartz.serializer.type = json
+ // you should prefer "newtonsoft" as it's more explicit from Quartz 3.10 onwards quartz.serializer.type = newtonsoft